Erin Morgenstern: The Night Circus

 Morgenstern's debut novel, The Night Circus, was published in September 2011.
 It is a phantasmagorical fairy tale of magic and romance set in an ahistorical late 19th century London.
 The book has drawn comparison with the Harry Potter series, as well as the works of Neil Gaiman, Ray Bradbury, Susanna Clarke, and Steven Millhauser; it is not aimed at young adults, but has been recommended for teens.
 The first printing runs to 175,000, and the rights have been sold in 30 countries; Summit Entertainment has contracted the film rights.
 Jim Dale, who narrates the American edition Harry Potter audiobooks, also narrates the audiobook of The Night Circus.
 Harvill Secker, the UK publisher for The Night Circus, contracted Failbetter Games to create an interactive browser-based puzzle game to accompany the book.

 In an interview with the School Library Journal, Morgenstern describes the short, self-contained chapters as reflecting the myriad tents of the circus, and the black and white with a splash of red motif as showing dangerous passion simmering just below the surface.

-The Night Circus won an Alex Award from the American Library Association, the 2012 Locus Award for Best First Novel, was nominated for the 2011 Goodreads Fantasy Award, and spent seven weeks on The New York Times Best Seller list.
+The Night Circus won an Alex Award from the American Library Association, the 2012 Locus Award for Best First Novel, and spent seven weeks on The New York Times Best Seller list.